an-Iceberg/rust_tutorial/README.md

 # Rust, the ultimate programming language

+For the local documentation, run `rustup doc --std`.\
-For the local documentation, run `rustup docs --book`.
+For the Rust book, run `rustup docs --book`.